Yessongs: Release

-Yessongs was released in May 1973; its release in the United States was on 4 May.
-It was originally planned for release in February 1973, prior to the start of the band's early 1973 North American tour, but delays in printing its cover led to its release pushed back.
+Yessongs was released in May 1973. its release was originally planned for February 1973, prior to the start of the band's early 1973 North American tour, but delays in printing its cover led to its release pushed back.
 The band and Lane agreed to take a cut in royalties generated from the album so it could be sold at a lower price.

 It peaked at number 7 on the UK Albums Chart and number 12 on the US Billboard 200.
 On 2 June 1973, the American magazine Cash Box reported that the album had reached gold certification by the Recording Industry Association of America (RIAA) for selling 500,000 copies in the US.
 In 1998, the album was certified platinum for shipping one million copies, becoming one of the band's highest selling records.

 In an overall positive review for The Los Angeles Times, Richard Cromelin said that although some of the live renditions are sub-par to their studio versions, it presented some "excellent and rarely-heard pieces" that make the listener "really feel the people behind the music" which in turn makes up for the "occasional sloppiness".
 Cromelin praised the album for the "stunning improvisations" and interplay within the band which dispels those who criticise Yes for being "dry and mechanical".
+Record World highlighted the album's "remarkable sound quality" and believed that the collection showcased the band "at their exciting creative best."
 Variety published a positive review, noting the album shows the band at "their exciting best".
 Band biographer Tim Morse thought the album's downfall was its substandard audio quality despite the band's strong performances.